ndiing/ui2/docs/top-app-bar.md

 --- | --- | ---
 leadingActions | Array | no description
 label | String | no description
+labelSecondary | String | no description
 trailingActions | Array | no description
+ui | String | no description
 open | Boolean | no description

 ## Methods